Connect with an agent

 Empty nesters and retirees

-Even if your children are financially independent, Life insurance may still be an important part of your financial strategy.
-Many retired couples depend on Social Security and pension income to survive, but when a spouse dies, those payments may be reduced.
+Even if your children are financially independent, life insurance may still be an important part of your financial strategy.
+Many retired couples depend on Social Security and pension income to survive, but when a spouse dies, those payments may be reduced for the surviving spouse.
 Unfortunately, many of the ongoing expenses remain the same for the survivor, and they may still need to pay off a mortgage or other debts.
 You can help protect your spouse with life insurance, so a personal loss does not become a financial one as well.